Full Colour Full HD Scanning of 8mm, 9.5mm and 16mm film available

 8mm film to video transfer, 8mm film to DV, film to DV conversion, Super 8 film to digital, 16mm film transfer

-We transfer the following film formats (at all frame rates)**:
+We transfer and provide film restoration for the following film formats (at all frame rates)**:

 mix film gauges and types on same DVD or output media